-Iln general, the Board is ultimately responsible for, and has the authority to determine all matters relating to the policies, practices, management and operations of the Company.
+In general, the Board is ultimately responsible for, and has the authority to determine all matters relating to the policies, practices, management and operations of the Company.
 The Board is responsible for establishing the corporate governance standards and management framework.
-This framework divides the functions of running the Company between the Board, the Executive Chairman and Senior Executives.
+This framework divides the functions of running the Company between the Board, the Executive Chairman and the Leadership Team.
 The Board guides and monitors the business affairs of the Company on behalf of the shareholders by whom they are elected and to whom they are accountable.
 The Board is required to do all things that may be necessary to be done in order to carry out the objectives of the Company.
-The Board delegates authority to Senior Executives to carry out delegated duties in support of the objectives of the Company.
-It is the role of Senior Executives to manage the Company in accordance with the agreed strategy and delegations of the Board and the responsibility of the Board to oversee the activities of Senior Executives in carrying out these delegated duties.
+The Board delegates authority to the Leadership Team to carry out delegated duties in support of the objectives of the Company.
+It is the role of the Leadership Team to manage the Company in accordance with the agreed strategy and delegations of the Board and the responsibility of the Board to oversee the activities of the Leadership Team in carrying out these delegated duties.